kd8lvt/kd8bot/README.md

 as the bot itself!

 # Contributing
-*Kd8Bot itself is currently closed to contribution*, apart from suggestions.
+*Kd8Bot itself is currently closed to contribution, apart from suggestions*

 However, feel free to Fork the bot, and create your own!

 # Liscense
 *Kd8Bot is liscenced under the Mozilla Public Liscense 2.0*